proxytranslation/user-docs/dashboard/cookbook/hubspotforms.md

 ## Method #2: HubSpot & Injected JS

-If you don't mind having a separate form for each language, you can use HubSpot itself to localize the form property names after [cloning your form for each target language](https://community.hubspot.com/t5/Lists-Lead-Scoring-Workflows/Translation-of-contact-properties-for-different-forms/td-p/8109).
-JavaScript can drive the forms on the client-side for each target language, resulting in an arguably cleaner approach.
+You can rely on HubSpot to localize the form property names after [cloning your form for each target language](https://community.hubspot.com/t5/Lists-Lead-Scoring-Workflows/Translation-of-contact-properties-for-different-forms/td-p/8109), and rely on a little JavaScript zo drive the forms on the client-side for each target language.
+This approach is cleaner than the one described above, as long as you don't mind having a separate form for each target language.

 The proxy sets the `lang` attribute of the `<html>` tag to the appropriate locale code on each target language domain, which you can use for branching.
 The code below demonstrates one example of how such code could look in practice: